xz3t/milestone-3/README.md

 ### Project Goals

-Shopping list app project is part of Data Centric Development module from my Full Stack Software Development studies with Code Institute.
+"Weekly Shopping List" project is part of Data Centric Development module from my Full Stack Software Development studies with Code Institute.
 The scope of this milestone project is to create a fully responsive website with possibility to perform CRUD (Create, Read, Update, and Delete) operation in MongoDb, using Python and Flask micro web framework.

 -   ### User stories